Recoverable Resource Estimation

 - Information Effect

-- Conditional Simulations (Turning Bands method)
+- Uncertainty analysis and quantification using Conditional Simulations (Turning Bands method)

 Prior knowledge of linear geostatistics is recommended.